Forza Horizon 6 – Latest News And Release Date

 TL;DR – Latest Updates

-- Forza Horizon 6 was officially announced at Tokyo Game Show 2025; launch planned for 2026
+- Forza Horizon 6 was officially announced at Tokyo Game Show 2025, with its launch planned for 2026

 - As fans hoped, the home of drifting, Japan, is finally the confirmed location

-- PlayStation 5 confirmed for later “post-launch” release
+- PlayStation 5 confirmed for a “post-launch” release

-- Fujimi Kaido’s recent revival in Forza Motorsport sparks hopes for FH6’s rumored Japanese touge sections
+- Fujimi Kaido’s revival in Forza Motorsport sparks hopes for FH6’s rumored Japanese touge sections

 - New rivals are emerging from Lighthouse and Maverick Games (both led by ex-Horizon leads)